 High School Course:

-Our high school course covers all of the fundamentals of debate, including public speaking, effective question and note-taking, critical thinking, research, and more.
+Our high school course covers all of the fundamentals of debate, including public speaking, effective questioning and note-taking, critical thinking, research, and more.
 Students will research interesting topic areas related to debate, develop position papers and speeches on challenging moral and policy questions, and complete multiple mock debates throughout the week.
-Throughout the week, students will be introduced to both traditional and progressive debate styles.
+Students will also be introduced to both traditional and progressive debate styles.

 Students in our varsity courses will build on their knowledge in the aforementioned areas and experience on the competitive circuit to hone their skills.
 VDA’s advanced courses dive deeper into specific forms of argumentation, speaking and case-writing techniques, research, and critical thinking activities to help students succeed on the local, state, and national circuit.
-VDA uniquely provides students the opportunity to learn from teachers that have professional experience in public speaking, public policy, and international affairs.
+VDA uniquely provides students the opportunity to learn from teachers that have professional experience in public speaking and public policy.

 VDA participants often have national circuit and debate camp experience.
 Our students speak about their experiences at other national camps and tournaments, enriching the learning environment.

 VDA alumni have championed Varsity and Junior Varsity WACFL Metrofinals, the Virginia State Championship tournament, the Middle School National championship, and reached outrounds at top national invitational tournaments.